Jax-p/vite-plugin-nunjucks/README.md

     }
 }
 ```
-then you can use in the template:
+then you can use it in the template:
 ```njk
 {{ 'some text' | someFilter }}